AndreyPolegaev/job4j_todo/README.md

 This application provides the following service: add task, delete task, delete all tasks, we can mark it as completed, show all tasks - completed and uncompleted.
-Validating all the forms, registration - autorisation with checking user presents or absents in the data base.
+Validating all the forms, registration - authorisation with checking user presents or absents in the data base.
 Sheets have uni-directional connection.
-Each task connects with its own user.
+Each task connects with its own user and each task has own list of categories.

 Contacts: